Group code review mail notification

 - Finding a way to group comment notifications could help.
 This can be by introducing the notion of review session (explicit), or by waiting 30 minutes before sending notifications in batch (implicit).

-#1 Updated by Marcin Kuzminski [staff] about 1 month ago
+Updated by Marcin Kuzminski [CTO] over 2 years ago

 We "know" that problem with the current code-review system.
 We discussed this some time ago and decided to go into a direction fo "draft" comments.